Rule 32/33 in Arizona

 Substantive change of law allows for relief to defendants convicted under certain criminal statutes that have since been changed.
 Recent developments in Arizona statutory law have made this category of rule 32/33 all the more important.
 A substantial proportion of cases dealing with violent or deadly force fall under the umbrella of “justifiable use of force” cases.
 In these cases, the defendant does not deny that he committed a violent act but argues that he did so for a justifiable reason, such as the defense of property or of his own life.
 Until 1997, Arizona law required that prosecutors prove beyond a reasonable doubt that a defendant did not act in a justifiable manner.
 That is, the burden of proof was on the prosecution to disprove the defendant’s claim of justifiable use of force.

 In 1997, the law was changed so that the defendant now had the responsibility to demonstrate that the preponderance of the evidence supported the view that he acted in a justifiable manner.
 Thus, the burden of proof shifted to the defendant.

-A textbook case illustrating this situation is State of Arizona vs Rios, in which the defendant was judged guilty of second degree murder for an act committed in 2005.
+A textbook case illustrating this situation is State of Arizona vs Rios, in which the defendant was judged guilty of second-degree murder for an act committed in 2005.
 The defendant claimed justifiable use of force.
-After his conviction, state law changed, and the defendant submitted a rule 32 appeal and was granted a new trial, this time under the post-2006, more lenient self-defense laws.
+After his conviction, state law changed, and the defendant submitted an appeal and was granted a new trial, this time under the post-2006, more lenient self-defense laws.

-If you or someone you know was involved in a justifiable use of force case between 1997 and 2006, you may be able to file for a rule 32 appeal of your conviction.
+If you or someone you know was involved in justifiable use of force case between 1997 and 2006, you may be able to file for a Rule 32/33 Petition of your conviction.
 Call our offices at (602) 307-0808 for your free consultation.
 You can also send us a confidential email here.